 Normal working hours are Monday to Friday.
-The amount of standard working time amounts to 8 (eight) hours per day with minimum 30 - minutes of and 40 hours per week, for a full-time employee and/or unless otherwise stated in the individual employment contract.
+The amount of standard working time amounts to 8 (eight) hours per day and 40 hours per week, for a full-time employee and/or unless otherwise stated in the individual employment contract.

-There can be possible exceptions to the setting mentioned above, and it will be evaluated from time to time, if supported by significant motivation and if it has been approved by the manager of the department and/or eventually, by your line manager.
+There can be possible exceptions to the setting mentioned above, and it will be evaluated from time to time if supported by significant motivation and if it has been approved by the manager of the department and/or eventually, by your line manager.